Let’s take a look at each component:

 ServiceCertificate is how this kind of certificate is referred to in the Interfaces section of the developer documentation.

 The proxy TLS certificate is a X.509 certificate issued to each individual proxy, by the Certificate Manager.

 This kind of certificate is different than the service certificate and is used exclusively for proxy-to-control-plane mTLS communication.

 Each Envoy proxy will be bootstrapped with a proxy certificate, which will be used for the xDS mTLS communication.

 This kind of certificate is different than the one issued for service-to-service mTLS communication.

 ProxyCertificate for these certificates.

 We refer to these certificates as

-ProxyCertificate in the interfaces declarations section of this document.
+ProxyCertificate in the Interfaces declarations section of the developer documentation.

 This certificate’s Common Name leverages the DNS-1123 standard with the following format: